Navigation: Program use > Configuration > Network connection >

 You can create the new configuration by clicking the "Plus" button in the main window (fig. 1.1.1) or through the "Options" menu.
 After you clicked the "Plus" button, the dialog window will be opened (fig. 2.2.2).
 The dialog window contains few sections with parameters.
 The "IP settings" section is described in this chapter.

 To log data from more than one TCP/IP connection, you would create and configure multiple port configurations.
 You can manage the configuration created with a drop-down menu near the "Plus" button (fig. 2.2.1).

 The "IP settings" tab contains indispensable settings of any TCP/IP port: IP address and port.

 Fig. 2.2.2 TCP/IP parameters

 This option is active in the server mode and allows you to enter one or more IP addresses that have access to the server.
-IP addresses that are not listed in this fields will be refused by the server.
-This options is very useful if you transfer your data over Internet connection or your server PC is connected to a big corporate network.
+The server refuses connections from any other IP address.
+This option is very useful if you transfer your data over an Internet connection or your server computer is connected to a big corporate network.
 You can specify multiple addresses - one per row.
-If you'll not specify any address here, then GPS Tracker Data Logger will accept connections from all IP addresses.
+If you do not specify any address here, then GPS Tracker Data Logger will accept connections from all IP addresses.